pranavkafle/lemfi-fx-fetcher/README.md

 - ⚠️ Not affiliated with or endorsed by Lemfi

 ### Limitations
+- ⚠️ **Slow by design**: 6-7 minutes for all pairs (conservative rate limiting)
 - API may change without notice (Lemfi controls it)
-- Rate limiting can affect fetch times
+- Rate limiting hits fast and hard if you're too aggressive
 - Some currency pairs are unsupported (412 status)
 - No guarantee of data accuracy (always verify critical rates)
+- Reducing wait times may result in failed fetches or temporary bans

 ## 🛠️ Development